What to Expect When You're Expecting (film): Plot

-Photographer Holly Castillo can't conceive children and decides to adopt one from Ethiopia with her husband, Alex.
+Infertile photographer Holly Castillo and her husband Alex are trying to adopt a child from Ethiopia.
 They decide to buy a new house for the baby.
-Holly sends Alex to hang out with the "dudes group", a group of fathers who walk around the park and support one another, which was founded by Vic Mac.
-Alex feels even more nervous to become a father.
-Holly loses her job and becomes hurt when she realizes how much Alex is unprepared for a child.
+Sensing that Alex is unprepared for fatherhood, Holly sends him to a "dudes' group", a group of fathers who walk around the park and support one another.
+However, these hangouts only exacerbate Alex's doubts.
+Holly later loses her job, and becomes further devastated when she realizes how apprehensive Alex is about having a child.
 However, they eventually go to Ethiopia and adopt a baby boy named Kaleb.